exonum/exonum-doc/src/get-started/timestamping-tutorial.md

     The request returns the following components of the timestamp proof:

     - the proof of the last block in the blockchain
-    - the proof of the Timestamping service table
+    - the proof of the Timestamping Service table
     - the proof of the timestamp itself

 Great!
 You have created a fully functional Timestamping Service.